Compare Free Bets, Bonuses & Betting Offers from UK’s Best Bookies

 Growing rapidly, Betfred are a good firm to join.
 They give you £30 when you bet just a tenner.
 There are a few conditions, like you need to bet on a selection that is evens or more odds.
 Also, ensure the promo code 30FREE is entered on the registration form, but that should already be showing there if you link through from FreeBets.xyz.
 Betfred is the company that bought The Tote (also known as Totesport) from the UK government in 2012.
 They are now the biggest independent bookmaker in the UK.
 Their website is well laid out and simple to use.

-BetVictor have kept this refreshingly simple.
-They will match your first bet up to £25.
-Just make sure if it is a single bet that the selection is evens or above.
-If it is an accumulator one selection must be evens.
-If it is of 4 legs or more then any odds will do.
-Now do remember, as with all these free bets, it is only the profit you make from the promotional bet that you can keep.
+BetVictor offer thirty quid as a welcome bonus for newbies when you bet at least a tenner.
+You need to ensure you bet on a first selection at evens or above.
+If it is an accumulator then at least one selection must be evens.
+There is one crucial thing about this offer, you must opt into it on the registration form when you join, so please look out for that option.
+As with all these free bets, it is only the profit you make from the promotional bet that you can keep.
 You do not get to retain the stake.
-So, as an example, if you place your £25 promo wager on a 2/1 chance and it wins then you get to keep £50, not £75.
+So, as an example, if you place your £30 promo wager on a 2/1 chance and it wins then you get to keep £60, not £90.